carolineshipley/MechaCar_Statistical_Analysis/README.md

 ## Project Overview

-The purpose of the project is to analyze metrics that can affect the manufacturing of MechaCar, a car prototype, and compare vehicle performance across different manufacturer lots.
+The purpose of this project is to analyze metrics that can affect the manufacturing of MechaCar, a car prototype, and compare vehicle performance across different manufacturer lots.
 The metrics analyzed include vehicle length, weight, spoiler angle, ground clearance, AWD, MPG, and PSI.

 ## Linear Regression to Predict MPG